tohaad/task_app_test_project/readme.md

 ### Testing and coverage
 #### Tests
-This project uses the [Pytest](https://docs.pytest.org/en/latest/index.html), a framework for easily building simple and scalable tests.
+This project uses the [Pytest](https://docs.pytest.org/en/latest/index.html), a framework for easily building simple and scalable tests

 To perform testing just run the following command
 ```bash